finagle/finagle.github.io/source/blog/2017-10-12-fall-ing-for-finagle.md

 Thanks for following along.
-As always, please feel free to ask questions on either the [Finagle](https://groups.google.com/forum/#!forum/finaglers) or [Finatra](https://groups.google.com/forum/#!forum/finatra-users) mailing lists about anything that is unclear if you would just like to know more.
+As always, please feel free to ask questions on either the [Finagle](https://groups.google.com/forum/#!forum/finaglers) or [Finatra](https://groups.google.com/forum/#!forum/finatra-users) mailing lists about anything that is unclear or if you would just like to know more.

 Christopher Coco and the Core Systems Libraries team